 Does not store as compactly as some other options.

-Set comes with 3 tunnels, a main ball pit, 3 tents, stakes, and 4 Velcro balls.
+Set comes with 3 tunnels, the main ball pit, 3 tents, stakes, and 4 Velcro balls.
 Features a basketball hoop, ball throw activity, and dartboard activity.
 For indoor or outdoor use.
 Comes with a storage bag.